franke-hub/SDL/doc/cpp/REFERENCE.md

 While a smattering of Doxygen source documentation exists, it will be removed after completing this documentation.

+This library is regression tested for every trunk release.

 __TODO__ Update in progress.

-- [Allocator.h:](./Allocator.md) An experimental storage allocator.
-(It's use is not currently recommended.)
 - [ASCII.h:](../../src/cpp/inc/pub/ASCII.h) A list of ASCII characters.
-This is intended as a reference rather than an include file.
+This is intended for use as a reference rather than an include file.
 - [Clock.h:](./Clock.md) An epoch-offset clock, represented as a double.
 - [config.h:](./config.md) Provides a (minimal) set of user macros.
 The SDL libraries avoid using macros, preferring `enum` where possible.